m8ngotree/mlsys/progress.md

 # Progress

+## December 19
+Day 33 of ML Systems: I finished writing code and testing for the naive fused GEMM / MXFP8 dequantization kernel.
+I plan on doing the optimized and tensor core versions tomorrow.

 ## December 17
 Day 32 of ML Systems: I mostly finished writing the fused GEMM / MXFP8 dequantization kernel.
 There is still some stuff I need to look into for the dequantization, but I plan on doing that and writing some tests to compare performance to PyTorch and separate kernels.